themiszamani/B2SAFE-B2STAGE-Training/iRODS_federations_replication_handson.md

 ]
 }
 ```
-Do the same on bobZone and restart the iRODS servers as *root*.
+Do the same on *bobZone* and restart the iRODS servers as *root*.

 ```sh
 service irods restart
 ```

-After logging into irods again on bobZone you are now able to list your folders and files on aliceZone:
+After logging into irods again on *bobZone* you are now able to list your folders and files on *aliceZone*:
 ```sh
 iinit
 bob@irods4:~$ ils /aliceZone/home/bob#bobZone